yaphi1/jsc/outreach/css-tricks/css-tricks_tracking_tags.md

 ##The bad parts

 While tracking tags have their good points, they can also cause problems.
-Here are some of problems:
+Here are some:

 - **Privacy concerns**
 Tracking tags can be seen as an invasion of privacy.